liaoshong/gadget-2glass/README.md

 * ```glassPartNumType2```: number of particles of type 2 (e.g., dark matter)
 * ```glassNoAddForceStepNum```: number of steps for evolving the two-component glass after switching off the additional force terms from the same component.
 A recommended value is 20.
 See Liao et al. (2025) for details.

-For example, in the provided file, the number of particles are 262144 and 1402203, which generates a particle load with 262144 gas and 1402203 dark matter particles.
+For example, in the provided file, the particle numbers are 262144 and 1402203, which generates a particle load with 262144 gas and 1402203 dark matter particles.

 Please refer to the original Gadget-2 user guide for the explanations of other parameters.